 Eight City of Cape Town Alcohol and Drug Action Committee (CTADAC) subcommittees will be formed and will meet on a monthly basis.
 These subcommittees will provide broad stakeholder representation as stipulated in the legislative framework.
-Each subcommittee will develop appropriate and culturally adaptive local-area strategies to address alcohol and other drug (AOD) supply and demand reduction.
+Each subcommittee will develop appropriate and culturally adaptive local-area strategies to address alcoholand-other-drug supply and demand reduction.
 The CTADAC will pursue a process of engagement with other spheres of government, NGOs and the private sector.

-The ambitious aims of the strategy, and its complexity in terms of the reliance on inter-directorate, interdepartmental and intergovernmental cooperation and collaboration with external stakeholders, necessitate consideration of a broad number of assumptions and clear identification of risk conditions.
+The ambitious aims of the strategy, and its complexity in terms of the reliance on interdirectorate, interdepartmental and intergovernmental cooperation and collaboration with external stakeholders, necessitate consideration of a broad number of assumptions and clear identification of risk conditions.

-Currently, there are outpatient substance abuse treatment centres at the Tafelsig, Table View, Delft South and Town 2 clinics.
+Currently, there are outpatient substance abuse treatment centres at the Tafelsig, Table View, Delft South as well as Town 2 clinics.